solana-developers/program-examples/README.md

 # Program Examples

-## Onchain program examples for :anchor: Anchor :crab: Native Rust, :snake: Python and Solidity
+## Onchain program examples for :anchor: Anchor :crab: Native Rust, :snake: Python and :hedgehog: Solidity

 This repo contains Solana onchain programs (referred to as 'Smart Contracts' in other blockchains).